Zard Ali (Afghanistan Cricketer) holds the record for the longest six in cricket history when he cleared 173 meters.

-Yuvraj Singh is definitely one of the greatest all-rounders of India.
+Yuvraj Singh is definitely one of the greatest all-rounders in India.
 He was known for his destructive batting style.
 In the year 2007, he booked his name in the world’s biggest six in the cricket history list.

 India was taking on Australia on 22nd September of 2007 in ICC T20 World Cup, where Singh played a tremendous inning of 70 facing just 30 balls.
-In this golden innings, he cleared Bret Lee off the ground with a 120 meters long six.
+In this golden innings, he cleared Bret Lee off the ground with a 120-meter-long six.
 India became the champion in that series.